kairess/matrix-webcam/README.md

 # Matrix Webcam

-Webcam effect in realtime using OpenCV Python.
+Realtime webcam effect in movie "The Matrix" using OpenCV Python.

 ![](result/result.png)